-Table 13-44 compares the revenue received by ARR holders and total congestion for the 2013 to 2014, 2014 to 2015 and the first seven months of the 2015 to 2016 planning period.
+Table 13-30 compares the revenue received by ARR holders and total congestion for the 2011 to 2012 through the first ten months of the 2015 to 2016 planning period.
 This compares the total offset provided to all ARR holders including all ARRs converted to self scheduled FTRs to the total congestion revenues.
 ARR credits are calculated as the product of the ARR MW and the cleared price of the ARR path from the Annual FTR Auction.
 The FTR credits represent the total self scheduled FTR target allocations for FTRs held by ARR holders, adjusted by the FTR payout ratio.
 ARR holders that elect to self schedule into FTRs are paid the daily ARR credits for the ARR, and then pay the daily auction price of the self scheduled FTRs, netting the cost of the FTRs to zero.
 This is accounted for in the ARR credits column by subtracting the cost of the FTR from the ARR credits.